cookie-clicker-unblocked911/.github/profile/README.md

 5. Play Anywhere – Enjoy Cookie Clicker even on restricted networks!

 ---
-## 🔓 How to Play Cookie Clicker 2 Unblocked
+## 🔓 How to Play [Cookie Clicker](https://cookieclicker.me) Unblocked

-If Cookie Clicker 2 is blocked at school or work, try these methods:
+If Cookie Clicker is blocked at school or work, try these methods:

 1. Play on trusted unblocked game sites